Chevrolet Express Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Chevrolet Express are $1,340 a year with full coverage.
-Comprehensive costs an estimated $280, collision insurance costs $512, and liability insurance costs around $390.
-Liability-only coverage costs as low as $452 a year, and high-risk coverage costs around $2,896.
-16-year-old drivers pay the highest rates at up to $5,012 a year.
+Estimated insurance rates for a Chevrolet Express are $1,340 a year for full coverage insurance.
+Comprehensive costs an estimated $280 each year, collision insurance costs $512, and liability costs around $390.
+A liability-only policy costs as low as $452 a year, and high-risk insurance costs around $2,896.
+16-year-old drivers pay the most at up to $5,012 a year.

 Average premium for full coverage: $1,340

-For the normal driver, Chevrolet Express insurance prices range from the low end price of $452 for the bare minimum liability coverage to a much higher rate of $2,896 for coverage for higher-risk drivers.
+For a driver in their 40's, insurance rates for a Chevrolet Express range from as low as $452 for just the minimum liability insurance to a high rate of $2,896 for a policy for a high-risk driver.

-Where you live has a significant impact on car insurance rates.
-More rural locations have lower incidents of collision claims than congested cities.
-The price range example below illustrates how geographic area affects insurance prices.
+Where you live can make a big difference on the price of insurance.
+More rural locations are statistically proven to have a lower frequency of physical damage claims than congested cities.
+The graphic below illustrates how location helps determine insurance prices.

 Use the form below to get customized rates for your location.